lugard1/weather-forecast-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Weather Forcast App] <a name="about-project"></a>
+# 📖 [Weather Forecast App] <a name="about-project"></a>

 >

-**[Weather Forcast App]** This is an SPA project to develop a web app with three diferent pages: the Home page, Calculator Page, Quote page which are seamlessly accessed using the React Router DOM.
+**[Weather Forecast App]** This is a react based project that enables a user to see the information about a region and the countries within the selected region.
+It Also gives the user the information about the weather of the selected country of interest.

 ## 🛠 Built With <a name="built-with">
 - HTML